- Virtual Queue Tutorial Bright Pattern Contact Center Virtual Queue

 Step 10: Define when conditional exits should be taken

 Use the conditional exits of the Request Callback block to define what happens when the callback attempt meets various "abnormal" conditions, such as No Answer or Busy.
 In the Scenario Example given in this guide, the call is terminated under any such conditions, which is shown via the Exit blocks placed beneath each conditional exit.
-You can define a different type of reaction, such as a repeated callback attempt in case of No Answer.

 Step 11: Enable VQ for any other services and save your work